statsig-io/statsig-forward-proxy/README.md

 - If you want to work off bleeding edge, we generate the "[latest](https://hub.docker.com/r/statsig/statsig-forward-proxy/tags?page=&page_size=&ordering=&name=latest)" tag as code lands (give or take 10 minutes).
 If there's a particular datetime latest you are looking for, we also tag each one with the "[YYMMDDHHmmss](https://hub.docker.com/layers/statsig/statsig-forward-proxy/240404230603-bff2e9385632/images/sha256-0a2a2cc7a338510429ae0b611248be9f3c3371c1e3e046f070b4bbbd5bf62104?context=explore)" prefix.
 - If you want "nightly", we generate daily branch cuts with the tag prefix "DDMMYY", for example, the April 4th nightly build is "[240404-1ffdf554b54b](https://hub.docker.com/layers/statsig/statsig-forward-proxy/240404-1ffdf554b54b/images/sha256-cf50a0584a58395c40e97be2053f78e27e718047243d814708100887fafa08fb?context=explore)".
 This is a daily branch cut that occurs at midnight.

-# Beta Features

-We are currently actively developing support for websockets + GRPC/GRPC Streaming.
-GRPC and GRPC Streaming are available to use, however, are currently considered beta features for the time being.

 # Deploying

 You could optionally build your own binary, however, we have provided a pre-built amd64/linux build.
 When starting up the binary, either standalone or through docker.
 You have various options to configure: